pkivolowitz/student_accessible_files/README.md

 lldb
 ```

 A popup similar to above should appear.
-As it to install.
+Ask it to install.

 Note for the future - do not follow this [link](https://code.visualstudio.com/docs/cpp/config-clang-mac) now.
 The link gives instructions for creating a Mac compatible VSCode project using VSCode as an IDE.
 Rather, we begin using the command line.